zaidmohd/zaidmohd/README.md

 - 👋 Hi, I’m @zaidmohd
 - 👀 I’m interested in Azure
-- 🌱 I’m currently learning Bicep
+- 🌱 I’m currently automating Bicep module deployment for ESLZ
 - 💞️ I’m looking to collaborate on Azure and DevOps

 <!---